Expat accommodation options Amsterdam

-Finding a new home to live in Amsterdam can be time-consuming and expensive, independent of whether you’re a native Amsterdammer, a newcomer or a student.
+Finding a new accommodation options to live in Amsterdam can be time-consuming and expensive, independent of whether you’re a native Amsterdammer, a newcomer or a student.
 In fact, it might seem nearly impossible to find a place to live that is both affordable and available when you need it.
 To succeed, you need to use your networking skills and plenty of insider tricks.

 Therefore, it is important to come to the city with a clear idea of how to find accommodations and with vast knowledge of where you might begin to look for the place that you will call your home.

 Being an expatriate only makes things harder, since the majority of lettings in Amsterdam is owned by housing associations with waiting times typically longer than 5 years, during which you should be registered by the municipality of Amsterdam.

 Thus, one should move towards the privately owned real-estate market, which occupies about a third of the lettings in Amsterdam.
 While it is not necessary to go through one of the many real estate agencies that work throughout the city, these are often the most reliable way to find and access the properties that are available at the time that you will be searching for an apartment.